TnTech-ECE/CapstoneStarterRepo/Reports/Conceptual Design and Planning.md

 In conceptual design, the goal is to decompose the objective into individual, atomic pieces.
 The sum of which will accomplish the overarching goal and meet all constraints.
 During conceptual design, do not attempt to identify **how** to do something, but rather be very specific about **what** will be done.
 Each block in the diagram will represent a subsystem that performs a specific task (a **what**).

 ##### The example
-Subsystem A in the block diagram (not shown) is a system to measure the ambient temperature (input is temperature between 100 to 220 C) inside the toaster and communicate the temperature (output is encoded temperature with at least 2.2 degree C accuracy and 0.5 degrees of precision) to the temperature control system.
+Subsystem A in the block diagram (not shown) is a system to measure the ambient temperature (input is temperature between 109 to 167 C) inside the toaster and communicate the temperature (output is encoded temperature with at least 2.2 degree C accuracy and 0.5 degrees of precision) to the temperature control system.

 Description of subsystem and interface constraints:
-The input range constraint arises from the fact that anything below 110C would indicate that the toaster heating element is not working and would not initiate the Maillard reaction necessary to begin toasting bread (1,3).
-220C is above the maximum temperature for carmelization in bread (2).
+The input range constraint arises from the fact that anything below 110C would not initiate the Maillard reaction necessary to begin toasting bread (1,3).
+167 is above the maximum temperature for carmelization in bread (2).
 So, toasting must happen whithin this range of temperatures and measuring temperatures outside this range is out of scope.

 Justification:
 The precision of the encoding of the output comes from "shall have 10 toasting levels".
 Given 10 levels which are spread across the temp range 110 to 166 C, each level occupies 5.6 degrees.
 Encoding the temperature in steps of at least .5 degrees C will guarantee that each level has at least 10 corresponding temperature steps.
 Further, the uncertainty based on the accuracy is 2.2 degrees C. Thus, if the median temperature step is held between the levels this results in target tempt + 2.8 degrees (the median step) +- 2.2 degrees (the accuracy in a k type thermocouple) +- 0.5 degrees (precision), the possible real temp is guaranteed to be between target temp + 5.5 (in the target range) and target temp + 0.1 (in the target range).